Home » New York Mafia Locations » This Location

 This is the former home of mob boss Frank Cali.

-It is located at 25 Hilltop Terrace in Staten Island, New York.
+It is located at 25 Hilltop Terrace on Staten Island, New York.

-"Franky Boy" Cali became a respected name in the Gambino family by being a good earner.
-In the eyes of many, he represented the future of the organization.
+Known as "Franky Boy," Cali became a prominent figure in the Gambino family by generating significant revenue.
+Many considered him the future of the organization.

-Over the years, he reportedly made millions of dollars in "businesses" such as loan sharking, gambling, and drug trafficking.
+Over the years, he reportedly amassed significant wealth through illicit activities such as loan sharking, gambling, and drug trafficking.
 He also had financial interests in the food and construction industries.

-His reputation was strengthened even further when he married a woman named Rosaria Inzerillo, who was related to a number of high-ranking mafiosos in the Sicilian Mafia.
+His reputation was further strengthened when he married Rosaria Inzerillo, who was related to several high-ranking members of the Sicilian Mafia.

-Cali was a "ghost" who maintained a very low profile.
-Although the FBI tailed him and kept him under heavy surveillance, they only managed to arrest him once.
+Cali was described as a "ghost" who maintained a low profile.
+Although the FBI tailed him and kept him under heavy surveillance, they arrested him only once.
 In that case, he pleaded guilty to extortion and received a short prison sentence.

-In 2011, informants reported that he had been appointed as the new underboss of the Gambino family, a role that put him second-in-command.
+In 2011, informants reported that he had been appointed underboss of the Gambino family, a role that put him second-in-command.

-Four years later, a respected mafia writer named Jerry Capeci claimed that the 50-year-old had replaced Domenico Cefalù as the acting boss of the family.
-At the time, Cefalù had reportedly decided to step down from his position.
+Four years later, Mafia journalist Jerry Capeci reported that the 50-year-old had replaced Domenico Cefalù as the boss of the family.
+Cefalù had allegedly decided to step down due to his age.

 There are two entrances to Hilltop Terrace, both of which are on 4 Corners Road.
-The house is just a two-minute drive away from the former mansion of murdered Gambino boss Paul Castellano.
+The house is a two-minute drive from the former mansion of murdered Gambino boss Paul Castellano.

-On the night of March 13th, 2019, a man named Anthony Comello crashed his pickup truck into Cali's Cadillac Escalade, which was parked outside this residence in Todt Hill.
+On the night of March 13, 2019, Anthony Comello crashed his pickup truck into Cali's Cadillac Escalade, which was parked outside the residence in Todt Hill.

-When Cali went outside to investigate, Comello opened fire and shot him multiple times in the chest.
+When Cali went outside to investigate, the pair spoke briefly and even shook hands.
+However, when Cali turned to go back inside, Comello opened fire and shot him multiple times.

 Following the shooting, the Gambino boss was taken to Staten Island University Hospital North, where he was pronounced dead.

-At first, it seemed as though New York had just witnessed its first hit on a mob boss since the 1985 killing of Paul Castellano.
+Initially, it appeared that New York had witnessed its first mob boss hit since the 1985 killing of Paul Castellano.
 However, it soon emerged that Comello wasn't a hitman.
-Instead, he was a paranoid conspiracy theorist who believed that the CIA had infiltrated the Gambino family.
+Instead, he was a paranoid conspiracy theorist who believed the CIA had infiltrated the Gambino family.

 In June 2020, Comello was deemed mentally unfit to stand trial.
-He is currently awaiting further evaluation at a mental health facility.
+Consequently, proceedings were suspended while he awaited further evaluation at a mental health facility.

 Address